lelonxumalo/ml_regression/README.md

-# Regression algorithms for Machine Learning
+# Some Algorithms for Machine Learning

 Code includes OLS, Ridge, Lasso, and Polynomial Regression classifiers